Instructions Reference

 #xsl:element

-Creates an element whose name is computed at runtime.
-Use this when you cannot write the element name as a literal in your stylesheet.
+xsl:element creates an element whose name is computed at runtime.
+Use it when you cannot write the element name as a literal in the stylesheet.

 <xsl:element name="{$element-name}">